garritfra/garrit.xyz/content/posts/2026-02-04-a-fix-for-long-pressing-movement-keys-in-vscode-with-vim-mode.md

 ---
 title: "A fix for long-pressing movement keys in VSCode with Vim-Mode"
 date: "2026-02-04"
-tags: "guide, note, editors, tech, programming"
+tags: "guide, note, editors, tech, programming, vim"
 ---

 ## The Setup